Galileo-Galili/HUMAN-VS-AI-TEXT-DETECTION/README.md

 - **Epoch 5**: 99.58% training accuracy (overfitting detected)

 The gap between epoch 5 training accuracy (99.58%) and epoch 2 validation accuracy (98.21%) demonstrates effective overfitting prevention through validation-based model selection.

+## Abstract

+The proliferation of large language models (LLMs) has created an urgent need for robust AI-generated text detection systems across domains including journalism, education, and legal applications.
+While transformer-based detectors like GPT-Sentinel have shown promise using RoBERTa encoders, they exhibit limited generalization across diverse model outputs and adversarial modifications.
+This study introduces DeBERTa-Sentinel, an enhanced detection framework architecture that leverages DeBERTa-v3's disentangled attention mechanism to improve upon existing approaches.
+Our proposed approach separates content and positional information during self-attention computation, enabling superior capture of subtle structural irregularities characteristic of synthetic text.
+We enhance training robustness by incorporating outputs from multiple LLMs (GPT-3.5, LLaMA, Claude) in our GLC-AIText dataset, comprising 28,057 paraphrased samples.
+Trained using a rigorous 60/20/20 train/validation/test split, the model achieved optimal performance at epoch 2 with 98.21% validation accuracy.
+Comprehensive evaluation demonstrates that DeBERTa-Sentinel achieves superior performance compared to RoBERTa-Sentinel: 97.53% test accuracy vs 95.3%, representing a 2.23 percentage point improvement.
+DeBERTa-Sentinel achieves 95.89% precision and 99.33% recall, compared to RoBERTa-Sentinel's 94.5% precision and 96.3% recall.
+The model exhibits exceptional discrimination capability with 99.53% ROC-AUC and 0.67% false negative rate.
+Explainability analysis reveals that DeBERTa-Sentinel effectively identifies formal transitional phrases and academic terminology as AI-indicative features.
+The model demonstrates 12.6% F1-score improvement over traditional machine learning baselines while providing token-level interpretability.
+These results validate disentangled attention as a promising architectural innovation for AI-generated content detection, with implications for forensic applications requiring high precision and interpretability.

 ## Citation